Comparison inequalities and fastest-mixing Markov chains: Fastest-mixing monotone birth-and-death chains. Fastest-mixing monotone birth-and-death chains

-We now consider monotone birth-and-death kernels~$K$ with stationary distribution~$\pi$ and \emph{general} $(q_i, r_i, p_i)$.
-We prove $K_{\pi} \preceq K$ by extending the calculations in \refS{S:unif} and in particular in \refS{SS:mono}.
-Note that if~$f$ is the indicator of the down-set $\{0, 1, \dots, \ell\}$, then $K f$ satisfies
+We now consider monotone birth-and-death kernels $K$ with stationary distribution $\pi$ and \textit{general} $(q_i, r_i, p_i)$.
+We prove $K_{\pi} \preceq K$ by extending the calculations in Section~\ref{Sunif} and in particular in Section~\ref{SSmono}.
+Note that if $f$ is the indicator of the down-set $\{0, 1,\ldots, \ell \} $, then $K f$ satisfies

-hence if~$g$ is the indicator of the down-set $\{0, 1, \dots, m\}$, then
+hence if $g$ is the indicator of the down-set $\{0, 1,\ldots, m\}$, then

-Monotonicity~\eqref{monocrit} requires precisely that for each $\ell = 0, \dots, n - 1$ we have
+Monotonicity (\ref{monocrit}) requires precisely that for each $\ell= 0,\ldots, n - 1$ we have

-so clearly $K_{\pi} \preceq K$. \end{proof} \begin{ignore} { So we have established that if one restricts to monotone birth-and-death chains, then the chain~$X_{\pi}$ alleged to be fastest-mixing [recall~\eqref{fastpi}] does indeed minimize both $L^2$-distance (when the chain is started in state~$0$) and separation [when the chain is started in any distribution having monotone (decreasing) likelihood ratio with respect to~$\pi$] after any number of steps. } \end{ignore}

-\begr We see more generally that the kernels $K \in \Fc$ are non-increasing (in $\preceq$) in each~$p_i$ and that $p_i = \pi_{i + 1} / (\pi_i + \pi_{i + 1})$ maximizes $p_i$ subject to the monotonicity constraint.
-(This remark generalizes \refR{R:pathmono}.)
-We observe in passing that the identity kernel~$I$ is the top element (\ie, unique maximal element) in the restriction of the comparison-inequality partial order $\preceq$ to monotone birth-and-death chains. \enr

-\begx \emph{ Suppose that the stationary pmf is proportional to $\pi_i \equiv \rho^i$, \ie, is either truncated geometric (if $\rho < 1$) or its reverse (if $\rho > 1$) or uniform (if $\rho = 1$).
-Then the kernel $K_{\pi}$ corresponds to biased random walk:
+so clearly $K_{\pi} \preceq K$. \end{pf} \begin{Remark} We see more generally that the kernels $K \in\Fc$ are nonincreasing (in $\preceq$) in each $p_i$ and that $p_i = \pi_{i + 1} / (\pi_i + \pi_{i + 1})$ maximizes $p_i$ subject to the monotonicity constraint.
+(This remark generalizes Remark \ref {Rpathmono}.)
+We observe in passing that the identity kernel $I$ is the top element (i.e., unique maximal element) in the restriction of the comparison-inequality partial order $\preceq$ to monotone birth-and-death chains. \end{Remark} \begin{example} Suppose that the stationary p.m.f. is proportional to $\pi_i \equiv\rho^i$, that is, is either truncated geometric (if $\rho< 1$) or its reverse (if $\rho> 1$) or uniform\vadjust{\goodbreak} (if $\rho= 1$).
+Then the kernel $K_{\pi}$ corresponds to biased random walk,